ipshitag/learning-journey/everyday-learning.md

 # Everyday Learning

+## 2025-04-19
+- **Melancholy & the Myth of Black Bile 🖤** – The word *melancholy* comes from the Greek *melas* (black) and *chole* (bile).
+Ancient Greek medicine, especially through Hippocrates and later Galen, taught that an excess of this mysterious black bile caused sadness and depression.
+It was one of the four humors thought to govern human health and temperament.
+- **Black Bile & Cancer? 😷** – Galen went a step further, theorizing that black bile didn’t just make you gloomy—it caused cancer.
+He believed tumors formed from an overabundance of this fluid, a theory that persisted into the Middle Ages before scientific inquiry challenged it.
+- **Vesalius & the Anatomical Revolution 🔬** – Andreas Vesalius (1514–1564) revolutionized medicine with his detailed anatomical drawings in *De humani corporis fabrica*.
+He dissected human bodies to search for Galen’s black bile—only to find it didn’t exist.
+His work debunked centuries of anatomical misconceptions and marked a turning point in medical science.
+- **William Halsted & Surgical Sterility 🧼🧤** – A pioneering 19th-century American surgeon, Halsted introduced the use of rubber gloves during surgery and emphasized sterile techniques.
+Ironically, he struggled with addiction to cocaine and morphine—substances he first used experimentally for anesthesia.
+Despite this, his innovations shaped modern surgical practice.
+He is known for his radical masectomy surgeries.

 ## 2025-04-18
 - **Aristarchus of Samos 🌞🌍** – Way ahead of his time, Aristarchus (3rd century BCE) was the first known person to propose a heliocentric model of the universe—that the Earth revolves around the Sun.
 His ideas were ignored in favor of the geocentric model until Copernicus revived them nearly 1800 years later!
 - **Late Greek Astronomy & Precision 🔭** – Greek astronomers like Hipparchus and Ptolemy laid the groundwork for modern astronomy.
 Hipparchus (2nd century BCE) compiled the first star catalog, discovered precession, and created a trigonometric table.
 Though Ptolemy's *Almagest* stuck with geocentrism, it was the most accurate model of the cosmos for over a millennium.